Missing features

 When a prospect doesn’t buy because you’re missing a feature they need, that’s valuable information.
-Tracking these feature requests helps you prioritize your product roadmap and — when features ship — automatically identifies warm prospects to contact.
+Tracking these feature requests helps you prioritize your product roadmap and — when features are implemented— automatically identifies warm prospects to contact.

 This article covers how missing feature tracking works in Rizer, how to set it up, and how to turn feature gaps into won-back revenue.